GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Accuracy, F1 and RoC AuC on

 \section{Accuracy, F1 and RoC\_AuC on \dataset}

-Figure \ref{fig:alias_results_baslines} show the results of all baseline model variations (with thresholds tuned on different GerAV subsets) and Figure \ref{fig:alias_results} shows the results of all tuned variants.
-For some baselines, we only tune the threshold on the mixed validation set, because mixed shows the strongest results for most models. \FloatBarrier
+Figure \ref{fig:alias_results_baslines} show the results of all baseline model variations (with thresholds tuned on different GerAV subsets), and Figure \ref{fig:alias_results} shows the results of all tuned variants.
+For some baselines, we only tune the threshold on the mixed validation set, because mixed shows the strongest results for most models.
+The German-pretrained LLäMmlein-7B-Chat model does not outperform the English-pretrained models.
+Compared to the best-performing model, Gemma-3, it consistently underperforms across fine-tuned variants and evaluation datasets, with an average deficit of 0.04 points F1 in the mixed setting.
+When compared to Qwen-2.5-7B, which has a the same parameter count, results are more similar: LLäMmlein outperforms Qwen in two of the five fine-tuning configurations (reddit cross-domain and reddit in-domain) on average, while Qwen achieves better results in the remaining three.
+Overall, these findings suggest that AV fine-tuning does not significantly benefit from German pretraining.
+This difference may also reflect the overall lower baseline performance of the LLäMmlein model compared to the other models, rather than an effect of its German pretraining, and should be tested on further models and lanugages. \FloatBarrier

 \FloatBarrier